xlin-marcia/xlin-marcia.github.io/content/authors/admin/_index.md

 title: Xinlin (Marcia) Yang
 email: "marciayang.lin@gmail.com"
 ---
-I am currently a PhD student specializing in t AI in healthcare.
+I am currently a PhD student specializing in AI in healthcare.
 I leverage vision–language models, multimodal learning, and explainable AI to build systems that can interpret complex medical data and support clinical decision-making.
 I am committed to advancing human-centered AI solutions that foster trust, reliability, and impact in clinical practice.

 Outside of research, I am an avid enthusiast of swimming🏊🏼‍♀️, badminton🏸, surfing🏄, and skydiving🪂.
 If you share similar interests or have ideas for collaboration, please feel free to connect with me!